 A number of different agencies support research at CIRCLE like Vinnova (The Swedish Agency for Innovation Systems), Vetenskapsrådet (The Swedish Research Council), Riksbankens Jubileumsfond (The Swedish Foundation for Humanities and Social Sciences), Formas (The Swedish Research Council for Environment, Agricultural Sciences and Spatial Planning), The Rausing Foundation, European Commission, Energimyndigheten (The Swedish Energy Agency), Marianne and Marcus Wallenberg Foundation, Forskningsrådet (The Norwegian Research Council).

 Every year, CIRCLE provides a publicly available report on its activities, projects, research productivity and more.
-View the downloadable pdf of the latest annual report below.
-If you would like to view the previous annual reports, from 2004 to 2018, please send an e-mail to firstname.lastname@example.org.
+View the latest annual report by clicking the link below.
+If you would like to view the previous annual reports, from 2004 to 2019, please send an e-mail to email@example.com.